Aspen – Adopted!!!

 Behavior around other Dogs, Cats, and Kids

 Aspen is great with dogs, cats, AND kids!
 She previously lived with all three and was fantastic.
-She is a bit mouthy (because she’s a puppy) so she may be a better fit for a house with older children.
+She is a bit mouthy (because she’s still a puppy) so she may be a better fit for a house with older children.
+Aspen loves having canine playmates and is ready to tire out a new similarly-playful four-legged sibling!

 Behavior around People

-Aspen is a people’s pup.
-She would much rather be at your feet than hanging out alone or playing with her pup friends.
-She loves to lay next to you or be in your vicinity at all times — you’ll never be alone with Aspen around!
+Aspen is a people’s pup above all else.
+She would rather be at your feet or in your lap than hanging out alone or even playing with her pup friends.
+She loves to lay next to you or be in your vicinity at all times—you’ll never be alone with Aspen around!

-She’s got puppy energy, so of course, you’ll need to expect to take her for walks and do several play sessions.
-She loves her bones and her stuffed bear and is just so keen on hanging out!
+She’s got puppy energy, so of course, you’ll need to expect to take her for walks and do several play sessions each day.
+Aspen loves her bones and her stuffed bear and is just so keen on any type of hanging out!

 In love at first sight?
 Contact us today!